Gaussian Process Hydrodynamics: Gaussian Process Hydrodynamics

 with initial condition $q^0_i=X_i \in \T^d$.
 For $i\in \{1,\ldots,N\}$ let

 be the value of the vorticity at $(q_i(t),t)$. \eqref{eqjkhhed}, \eqref{eqvor2d} and \eqref{eqvor3d} imply that $t\rightarrow W_i(t)$ solves the ODE

 with initial condition $W_i(0)=\omega_0(q_i(0))$.
 Write $q(t):=(q_1(t),\ldots,q_N(t))$ and $W(t):=(W_1(t),\ldots,W_N(t))$.
 Since $(q,W)$ only provide partial information on $u$ and its partial derivatives, \eqref{eqW2d} and \eqref{eqW3d} are not autonomous systems and closing them requires closing the information gap between $(q,W)$ and $u$, i.e. approximating $u(x,t)$ and its partial derivatives as a function of $(q,W)$.
-Our approach to this closure problem is to replace the unknown velocity field $u$ by a centered Gaussian Process (GP) $\xi\sim \cN(0,K)$ (with a physics-informed matrix-valued kernel $K$) and approximate $u$ with the conditional expectation of $\xi$ given the information \eqref{eqjhedjhddgy}.
+Our approach to this closure problem is to replace the unknown velocity field $u$ by a centered Gaussian Process (GP) $\xi\sim \cN(0,K)$ (with a physics-informed matrix-valued kernel $K$ that may be non-stationary to incorporate non-periodic boundary conditions) and approximate $u$ with the conditional expectation of $\xi$ given the information \eqref{eqjhedjhddgy}.
 To describe this, let

 be the phase space containing the trajectory $t\rightarrow (q,W)(t)$.
 Define

 where, using vectorized notations, we have written $\curl\, \xi(q)$ for the $N$-vector with entries $\curl\, \xi(q_i)$.
 We then approximate $(q,W)(t)$ with $(q^\star,W^\star)(t)$, $u(x,t)$ with